 - Trouble defecating

-While you can learn to drain the anal glands yourself, I always have my vet do it.
+While you can learn to drain the anal glands yourself, it’s easier to have your vet or well-trained groomer do it for you.

 Another reason dogs drag their butt on the ground is because they have tapeworms.
 Your pup can get infected by tapeworms if he swallows worm-infested fleas.
 If you find your dog scooting, check his rectum.
 If you see tiny, white, rice-like worms then your dog may have tapeworms.
 Check with your vet.
 Tapeworms are treatable with medication.